plainionist/Plainion.GraphViz/src/Plainion.GraphViz.Modules.CodeInspection/ReadMe.md

 # Architecture

 Code inspections use Akka.Net Remoting to outsource the actual analysis into another process which can be closed to release the loaded assemblies.
-This process is the Plainion.GraphViz.ActorsHost.
+This process is the Plainion.GraphViz.Actors.Host.

 Each code inspection is separated into the following components